I'm a firm believer in walking the talk.

 - Undergoing orthodontic treatment later in life than most people (mid 20s) despite the stigma of being an adult adorned with conventional braces.

-- Having all 4 wisdom teeth surgically removed in one sitting under local anaesthesia without sedation.
+- Having all four of my wisdom teeth surgically removed in one sitting under local anaesthesia without sedation.

 Now, coming back to the topic - while having done more cases of teeth whitening for my patients than I can remember, I've only ever done Take-Home Whitening kits on myself, and have never quite found the opportunity to have In-Office Tooth Whitening done.